 Each repetitive specification must be enclosed in parentheses, as shown in the syntax diagram.
-If a data specification contains only a repetitive specification, two sets of outer parentheses are required, since the data list is enclosed in parentheses and the repetitive specification must have a separate set.
+If a data specification contains only a repetitive specification, two sets of outer parentheses are required, because the data list is enclosed in parentheses and the repetitive specification must have a separate set.

 When repetitive specifications are nested, the rightmost DO is at the outer level of nesting.
-For example:
+Consider the following example: